xmihol00/kddm1_proj_2023/datasets.md

 ### Alexander
 * "bigger" dataset (~3900 samples, 392 "useless")
 * some high values look like dummy values ( multiple times 9999999 in values and 9999 in year -> maybe easy cleaning) (whereas Arizona == AR?, UT,VT,SC -> can be found in the internet for shure)
-* clustering in general maybe sounds interesting what can be found
+* clustering in general maybe sounds interesting what can be found out
 * type_{1,2} & Expanse_{1,2} only 4 distinct values (Public,Private / {In,Out}-State)
 </br>